US Supreme Court refuses to hear Dakota Access appeal

 “The litigation over the pipeline is over, but the fight continues," said Earthjustice attorney Jan Hasselman, who has represented Standing Rock on the Dakota Access litigation since the tribe sued in 2016.
 "We call on the administration to close the pipeline until a full safety and environmental review is complete.
 DAPL never should have been authorized in the first place, and this administration is failing to address the persistent illegality of this pipeline.”

 Energy Transfer and the Corps have long maintained that the line is safe.
-Neither the pipeline company nor the Corps immediately responded to a request for comment Tuesday.
+The pipeline company declined to comment Tuesday, and the Corps did not immediately respond to a Tribune request for comment.

 The various parties involved in the litigation disagreed over whether lower courts are split on issues surrounding the dispute.
 Disagreement among lower courts can prompt the Supreme Court to weigh in on an issue.